mgmt-sa-tiger-team/skylight/README.md

 The following describes some of the common issues when deploying the environment.

+- **Missing variables**
-- **Missing variables**: if the `provision.yml` complains about missing variables, make sure to **copy** the `main.yml` to `custom.yml` instead of overriding the values of some of the variables in the file.
+  If the `provision.yml` complains about missing variables, make sure to **copy** the `main.yml` to `custom.yml` instead of overriding the values of some of the variables in the file.

-- **DNS issues between hosts**: If there are DNS issues between servers, it could be related to a misconfiguration of the Windows Domain controller.
+- **DNS issues between hosts**
+  If there are DNS issues between servers, it could be related to a misconfiguration of the Windows Domain controller.
 Settings are managed by the following three variables in the main configuration file:
   ```
   # Used by Active Directory and windows client provision
   dns_domain_name: "ansibleworkshop.com"